 These examples are specific, which decreases the potential for confusion.

 Adobe recommends first letter uppercase with the rest of the characters lowercase, unless proper noun style of capitalization.
 For example, User’s order number rather than User’s Order Number.

 This is really a matter of preference, but the thing to remember is to be consistent with whatever you choose.

 You likely already have a nomenclature in place at your company.
-Keep the metrics and dimensions you put in place consistent with what is used in other databases and tools.
+Keep the metrics and dimensions that you put in place consistent with what is used in other databases and tools.
 For example:

-Make sure to double check your spelling and do not forget about those pesky possessives!
+Make sure to double-check your spelling and do not forget about those pesky possessives!